Developer Resources

 Preparing your Application for National Release

-Once your applicaiton has been approved by MAP leadership and passed the V&V process, an app moves into production for end-user testing and national release activities.
+Once your application has been approved by MAP leadership, an application moves into production for end-user testing and national release activities.
 Once the application is in the production environment, the application is tested by the field to ensure everything is working properly by the end-users.

-Once fully tested an app is then marketed across the Department of Veteran Affairs and can be made available on tthe VA Mobile App store for download and use.
+Once fully tested an application is then marketed across the Department of Veteran Affairs and can be made available on the VA Mobile App store for download and use.

 Field Testing Processes